haseeb-cb/fundamentals-of-gis/Content/3_Theory.md

 - Example picture of GIS analysis

 The exercise accompanying this theory section consists of a GIS socio-spatial differentiation analysis.
-You will be using
+You will be using the Statistics Finland's Grid Database, which as the name suggests consists of a grid of cells, each of which describes various statistics of the area it covers.
+In this exercise s

 ## Dataset
 - Raster data refresher